 Do VPNs ever fail due to power saving modes?

 Yes.
 Battery saver or app-standby modes can pause VPN activity.
 Exclude the VPN app from aggressive power-saving features.
-Secure access service edge gartner
+What is proton vpn used for and how it protects your online privacy, security, streaming, and bypassing censorship 2026

 How long should a typical VPN reconnect take?